 Treating the Disease

 The condition progresses very slowly.
-However many people wait before seeking treatment.
-Although it is advised to seek treatment sooner if you are experiencing pain or fast progression.
-There are both non-surgical and surgical options to recommended for treatment, such as:
+However, many people wait before seeking treatment.
+It is crucial to seek treatment, though, for the prevention of fast progression.
+And if you are experiencing pain, a visit to the doctor is a must.
+There are both non-surgical and surgical options recommended for treatment:

 Cortisone injections: Cortisone injections are anti-inflammatory shots that reduce swelling and inflammation.

-Enzymes: A mixture of enzymes is used to release the tight bands (cords) that are bending the fingers.
+Enzymes: A mixture of enzymes is used to release the tight bands (cords) that will bend the fingers.
 The enzymes weaken the bands so your doctor can gently stretch the fingers.
 Therefore, reducing the tension and tightness.

 If you are or believe you are suffering from this disease, call us immediately at 888-409-8006.
-Offices conveinenlty located in South Florida; Boca Raton, Deerfield Beach, Coral Springs & Plantation.
+We offer a top hand specialist for all of your hand and wrist needs.
+Our offices are conveniently located in South Florida; Boca Raton, Deerfield Beach, Coral Springs & Plantation.